 Examples of the challenges of vendor reconciliation include:

 The more business a company does with its vendors, the more likely it becomes that there will be unpaid transactions or discrepancies found in the reconciliation.
+High transaction volumes can make it difficult to ensure that every vendor's account is accurate and up-to-date.

 This is especially true for companies that are operating in different geographic locations or have specific local vendors they use instead of national accounts with the main office/company headquarters.